babangsund/babangsund.com/src/blog/relay_local_state_management_2.md

   Environment,
   RecordSource,
   commitLocalUpdate
-} from 'relay-runtime';
+} from "relay-runtime";
-import RelayQueryResponseCache from 'relay-runtime/lib/RelayQueryResponseCache';
+import RelayQueryResponseCache from "relay-runtime/lib/RelayQueryResponseCache";

 // Make the request, and implement the cache function fetchQuery(...) {